It might be easier than you think. It’s fun and satisfying and brings you the recognition of family and friends, as well as saving you money.

 Freezing in a glass container is an excellent way to keep foods air tight and prevent Freezer burn.
 Only the Mold shape jars along with the plastic “Keep Fresh Covers” should be used for freezing.
 The Keep Fresh Covers will allow for expansion and contraction.
 We do not recommend freezing in any of the other shaped jars (Juice, Cylindrical, Deco, Tulip, Deli).
 Do not use the glass lid, ring, and clamps to freeze in jars.

 When glass jars are used for freezing, all basic freezing principles apply.
 In addition, these two guidelines should also be followed:

-- Leave proper headspace to avoid breakage.
-Foods expand when they Freeze, so headspace is very important.
+- Leave proper headspace to avoid breakage, 1 – 1 1/2″.
+Food expand when the freeze, so headspace is very important.

 BASIC FREEZING TIPS

 - Freeze foods as soon as they are packaged

 - Set freezer at 0 degrees F. or below